Erlkönig (Schubert): Structure and musical analysis

-Schubert's adaptation of "Erlkönig" is a romantic musical realization that represents the various rational and irrational elements of Goethe's ballad by contrasting yet unifying musical elements.
+Schubert's adaptation of "Erlkönig" is a romantic musical realization which represents the various rational and irrational elements of Goethe's ballad, through contrasting yet unifying musical elements.
 Its form is the through-composed song; although the melodic motives recur, the harmonic structure is constantly changing and the piece modulates within the four characters.

 Characters

 The four characters in the song – narrator, father, son, and the Erlking – are all sung by a single vocalist.
 The narrator lies in the middle range and begins in the minor mode.
 The father lies in the lower range and sings in both minor and major mode.
 The son lies in a higher range, also in the minor mode.
 The Erlking's vocal line, in the major mode, provides the only break from the ostinato bass triplets in the accompaniment until the boy's death.
 Schubert places each character largely in a different tessitura, and each has his own rhythmic and harmonic nuances; in addition, most singers endeavor to use a different vocal coloration for each part.

 A fifth character, the horse on which the father and boy are riding, is implied in rapid triplet figures played by the pianist throughout the work, mimicking hoof beats.